About the 2019 J.M.K. Innovation Prize

 - hold out the promise to benefit multiple individuals, communities, or sectors through a clearly articulated theory of change.

 Some cutting-edge social innovation can be more impactful using market solutions, but may require philanthropic seed capital.
-We thus welcome mission-driven for-profit organizations to apply for the 2019 Prize, with funding provided in the form of philanthropic grants rather than an equity stake in the company.
+We thus support mission-driven for-profit organizations, with funding provided in the form of philanthropic grants rather than an equity stake in the company.

 To dive deeper into the Prize:

-- Explore our 2015 report, Learning from America’s Social Entrepreneurs, highlighting themes among 2015 applicants including a prescient concern with income inequality as a transformative lens for social practice, and the use of place-based innovation to retool community activism.
+- Learning from America’s Social Entrepreneurs explores themes from the inaugural Prize cycle, including a prescient concern for income inequality as a lens for social practice.

-Sign up to learn more about The J.M.K.
-Innovation Prize by submitting your contact details at the lower right-hand corner of this page.
+To receive announcements about the Prize and other updates from the Fund, please submit your contact details at the lower right-hand corner of this page.